eunomia-bpf/eunomia-bpf/README.md

     see [bootstrap](examples/bpftools/bootstrap/bootstrap.bpf.c) for example.
 This is exactly the same as [bootstrap.bpf.c](https://github.com/libbpf/libbpf-bootstrap/blob/master/examples/c/bootstrap.bpf.c) in [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) project, but only kernel code is needed.

+#### Automatically sample the data and print `hists` in userspace

-- Automatically sample the data from hash maps and print them in human readable format with comments:
+- Sample the data from hash maps and print them in human readable format with comments:

     ```c
     /// @sample {"interval": 1000, "type" : "log2_hist"}